hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

     + Future stock prices or currency exchange rates
     + Which movies will a person like?

-+ A Standard Example of Machine Learning
++ A Standard Example of Machine Learning in the course
   + lot of genetics done on fruit flies
     + convenient due to breed fast
     + well known